 The enforcement of parenting time is only through the written complaint of those involved.
 This issue can only be followed to the extent that it is set up through the original order.
 Arrangements outside of this order, such as written or verbal agreements are not enforceable by the FOC.
-Additionally, the office cannot initiate enforcement action on parent/child issues such as haircuts, curfew, etc. Those issues, along with joint-legal custody provisions, must be resolved by both parties on their own.
+Additionally, the office cannot initiate enforcement action on parent/child issues such as haircuts, curfew, etc. Those issues must be resolved by both parties on their own.
 If no mutual resolution is reached, these issues must be petitioned directly to the Circuit Court.

-Enforcement officer’s present cases scheduled for enforcement before a Judge or Referee for an enforcement hearing.
-The FOC does not directly represent either party in such a proceeding.
+Enforcement Specialists present cases scheduled for enforcement before a Judge or Referee for an enforcement hearing.
+The FOC is required to act as a neutral party, and does not directly represent either party in such a proceeding.
 An enforcement officer may meet with the parties involved prior to a hearing to gather information and/or to resolve the non-compliance.
 The enforcement officer presents information from FOC records and may make a recommendation at the hearing.
 The Judge or Referee will make the actual decision as to the disposition.

 A bench warrant may be requested for non-appearance at a court-ordered hearing or for non-compliance of a contempt order.

-A referee is an attorney employed by the Friend of the Court, whose function is three-fold:
+A referee is an attorney employed by the Circuit Court, whose function is three-fold:

 - to hold formal hearings on orders of income withholding (see "Enforcement");